-With so many options, it’s hard to know what’s the best insect repellent so I’ve put together a list of products I’ve tried over the past eight years along with a few recommended by other travelers!
-Which ones would you recommend?
+With so many options, it’s hard to know what’s the best insect repellent so I’ve put together a list of products I’ve tried over the years, along with a few recommended by other travelers!

 Best Insect Repellent

-The best insect repellent for me has been Repel Sportmen Max.
+The best bug repellent choice for me has been Repel Sportmen Max.
 However, I’ve only been able to find it in the US.
-There’s another brand more commonly available worldwide but I haven’t found it as effective.
+There’s another brand more commonly available worldwide, but I haven’t found it as effective.

 Three months into my round-the-world trip, I ran out of my preferred spray and had to buy what was available locally.
 To my dismay, it didn’t work as well, plus ants loved the other brand!

 Due to this, instead of traveling with one giant can of aerosol I always packed two before leaving the USA for the next segment of my journey.
-Imagine what the security at airport thought when they scanned my checked baggage!
-They never kept it but they always searched the bag for this odd looking shape.
+Imagine what the security at the airport thought when they scanned my checked baggage!
+They never kept it but they always searched my bag for this odd-looking shape.

-Over time, I haven’t had the need to use as much mosquito repellent; I only use it after the sunsets so I’m no longer traveling with those large cans.
+Over time, I haven’t had the need to use as much mosquito repellent.
+I only use it after sunset, so I’m no longer traveling with those large cans.
 Because I’ve had such success with this brand even in the worst conditions, I refuse to buy anything else, if I can help it.

 The only variety of this brand’s products that I don’t like is the solid stick.
-I didn’t find it very effective on my trip to Cartagena, Colombia earlier this year.
+I didn’t find it very effective when I brought it along on my trip to Cartagena, Colombia.

 Aside from sprays, there are a few other tactics available to keep the bugs off:

-I’ve never traveled with one, but some travelers do use travel-size mosquito nets.
+While I’ve never traveled with one, some travelers use travel-size mosquito nets.
 The benefit is that you have an extra layer of protection when you sleep, but the disadvantage is that they can be tricky to set up if your accommodation doesn’t have anything to hang the ends on.

-I met one female traveler in India that was so terribly allergic to mosquitos that she traveled with a structured mosquito net like the one shown above.
+I met one female traveler in India that was so terribly allergic to mosquitos that she traveled with a structured mosquito net.

-To be honest, if mosquitoes are a major issue in your destination, then your accommodation will usually have a net situated above the bed.
+If mosquitoes are a major issue in your destination, chances are your accommodation will have a net situated above the bed.
 If you book in advance, you can also contact your accommodation to see if they offer mosquito nets.

-Keep your doors and windows closed particularly at sunset hours.
+Tip: Keep your doors and windows closed particularly at sunset hours!

-Part of the reason I never needed to travel with a mosquito net is because I always have a sleeping liner to protect me.
+Part of the reason I never needed to travel with a mosquito net is that I always have a sleeping liner to protect me.

-Strong insect repellent is a must, but there’s one thing it won’t protect you from: sand flies.
+While the strongest insect repellent you can find is a must, there’s one thing it won’t protect you from: sand flies.
 They’ll attack day and night–and they are far worse than mosquitoes.
 Bring along a long sleeve top and trousers to defend from the brutal sand flies.

 I got bitten so badly that I looked like I had chicken pox.
 The only way I could sleep was fully covered inside of my sleeping liner.
 Our accommodation in Utila, Honduras was right next to the water so I’m not sure if you’d have relief staying further away.